Still Open All Hours: Series development

 In January 2016, David Jason said a third series would be produced during the year.
 The series began airing on 26 December 2016.
 Production started in September 2016 with on location for exterior scenes being shot in Balby Doncaster from 12 September 2016.
 Lynda Baron could not reprise her role as Nurse Gladys Emmanuel as the scheduled production dates clashed with Baron's EastEnders contract.

 David Jason announced that a fourth series would be produced in 2017.
 Recording began in September 2017 with David Jason seen on location in Doncaster with co-star Tim Healy.
 The series began airing on 28 December 2017.
 Interior scenes were recorded at Pinewood Studios in front of a live studio-audience on 7, 14, and 21 October and on the 4, 11, 18, and 24 November 2016.

 In early 2017 a fourth series was commissioned with production beginning in August 2017.
 On location exterior scenes for the fourth series commenced on 11 September 2017 in Doncaster.
 For the original special and the first three series, all episodes were filmed in front of a studio audience.
 Series 4 was, by contrast, filmed on a closed set and screened to an audience for recording of a laughter track, due to cast availability problems.

 Series 5 and 6 continued in this vein.

 In January 2018, it was announced the show will return for a fifth series late 2018.
 The fifth series was officially confirmed on 2 May 2018, with filming due to commence in the summer.
 On 21 December 2018, the BBC confirmed a sixth series that was commissioned for transmission in late in 2019.
+This would go on to be the last series (see below).